 After concluding his playing career in 1998 with Club Natacio Atletic-Barceloneta, a 1st-division Spanish team, Leyson embarked on his coaching career at USC where he assisted Vavic from 2000-02.
 The 2000 Trojans team finished third at the NCAA Championship.

 Leyson gained valuable international experience from 2002-04 while working with Rudic on the U.S. National Team.
 The U.S. participated in the FINA World League, 2003 World Championships and 2003 Pan American Games before heading to Athens.

-Since 2005, he's been the head coach of the Rose Bowl Water Polo Club which has tripled its membership to more than 200 members representing 70 schools during his tenure.
+From 2005 until his arrival at UC Davis, Leyson served as head coach of the Rose Bowl Water Polo Club, which has tripled its membership to more than 200 members representing 70 schools during his tenure.
 He earned Best Coach accolades in the 2010 Ironman League while leading the 16-under boys team to the league's championship.

 Leyson was named winner of the Bill Barnet Distinguished Men's Coach Award (Scholastic) from the U.S.A Water Polo Assembly in 2011.
 Three of his boys teams that year captured gold medals at the South Florida International competition.
 He also served as head coach for the California Coastal Zone for the Olympic Development Team (2006-07).

 Leyson has served as UCLA's assistant coach for the past two seasons, helping them to a championship in the powerful Mountain Pacific Sports Federation and a pair of runner-up finishes at the NCAA Championships.